 - A wrench, if your bike does not come with quick release wheels.
 Generally, 14 and 15 mm wrenches are needed loosen nuts on front and rear wheels, but an adjustable wrench will do in a pinch.

 - Just in case: cell phone and money.

 Carry those whenever you are more than walking distance from home.

 Most importantly, practice changing a flat before you leave home.
-If you come to Rapid Transit to have your flat fixed during non-peak hours, we often have time to show you how it's done.
-But it is usually not enough to be shown: you have to practice it yourself.
+We offer periodic FREE flat repair workshops at Cosmic Bikes, or if you have a flat fixed here during non-peak hours, we may be able to show you how it's done.

 Click here for a step-by-step tube changing tutorial.